 As one of my teachers, Bob Dunham argues “language is generative, not just descriptive.
 Language [or a word] has the power to generate action, the outcomes of action, possibilities, commitment, identities, opinions, and much more”.
 (1)

-If you’d be interested to see if we would be a good fit for a coaching partnership, a leadership development workshop or facilitating team meetings call me on +44 (0) 7952 068133 or drop me a line email@example.com.
+If you’re interested in exploring these and other questions that you may have, I invite you to contact me for a conversation about how we might be a good fit for a coaching partnership, a leadership development workshop or facilitating team meetings.
+Call me on +44 (0) 7952 068133 or drop me a line email@example.com.
 I’d be delighted to explore your challenges with you.

 - Dunham, R (2009).
 The generative foundations of action in organizations: Speaking and listening.
 International Journal of Coaching in Organizations, 7(2), 43-63.